Presenting Your Monthly Update: The Curse and Cure

 It is that last Friday of the month; time for the monthly update

-Everyone sits in the same seat around the same table.
+Everyone sits in exactly the same seat around the same table.

-They telling each other largely the same things the say each month.
+They tell each other largely the same things they say each month.

 – Our department’s performance against KPI’s